 Trucks are made by the ago old method of casting.
 Sand casting dates back to the Bronze age.
 Molten metal is poured into molds, let to cool down and set hard.
 They are trimmed up, polished and bolted together.
 Today many trucks are Die Cast, it is a cheaper and faster way to produce the moulded parts.

-The metals used are commonly aluminum, though magnesium is being used again mostly for it's lightweight properties.
+The metals used are commonly aluminum, though titanimum and magnesium is being used again mostly for it's lightweight properties.
 Magnesium is a little more costly and is a highly volatile and flammable metal, making manufacturing highly dangerous.
 This makes the trucks more expensive, but they are very light.
 In the past trucks were also made of pressed and welded flat metal components.
 Though today most sand casted trucks are made from 356 grade aluminum.

 Old school truck showing riveted base plate and cones on axle for old ball bearing wheel set up.